Sunday, 01.07.2018 at 19:00 in Istanbul

 After the screening there will be a Q&A with the director Soner Sert by Can Sungu, in English

-Accompanying the exhibition BITTER THINGS – Narrative and Memoirs of Transnational Families at Depo Istanbul as part of the closing ceremonies two films focussing on the subject.
+Accompanying the exhibition BITTER THINGS – Narrative and Memoirs of Transnational Families at Depo Istanbul, two films will be performed as part of the closing ceremonies:

 Hastabakıcı / Abigail (Soner Sert, Turkey, 2017, 17 min.)
 Original with EN/TR/RU subtitles